Choose your language

 (SNMP V2 supported, SNMP V3 not supported yet)

 * Our full embedded app on this platform requires inbound calls to perform actions such as logging in with a card and unlocking a device for copying.
-Since our cloud services can’t speak directly to these devices, we require an edge node to communicate with them.
+Since our cloud services are unable to speak directly to these devices, we require an edge node to communicate with them.
 If you are using this manufacturer, please ensure you have an online and stable edge node that can communicate directly with your MFDs on the local network.
+See the System Requirements page, PaperCut Hive embedded applications section.

 Supported printers frequently asked questions (FAQs)